-On May 23, 2000, the Company's name was changed to StemCells, Inc. from CytoTherapeutics, Inc., by vote of the shareholders at the Annual Meeting.
+On May 23, 2000, the company's name was changed to Stem Cells, Inc. from CytoTherapeutics, Inc. by vote of the shareholders at the Annual Meeting.
 The accompanying, unaudited, condensed consolidated financial statements have been prepared by the Company in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, the accompanying financial statements include all adjustments, consisting of normal recurring accruals, considered necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented.
-Results of operations for the six months ended June 30, 2000 are not necessarily indicative of the results that may be expected for the entire fiscal year ending December 31, 2000.
+Results of operations for the nine months ended September 30, 2000 are not necessarily indicative of the results that may be expected for the entire fiscal year ending December 31, 2000.

-The balance sheet at December 31, 1999 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required for complete financial statements in accordance with generally accepted accounting principles.

-For the complete financial statements, refer to the audited financial statements and footnotes thereto as of December 31, 1999 included earlier in this prospectus.
+The balance sheet at December 31, 1999 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required for complete financial statements in accordance with generally accepted accounting principles in the United States.
+For the complete financial statements, refer to the audited financial statements and footnotes thereto as of December 31, 1999.

 NOTE 2.
-EARNINGS PER SHARE
+NET LOSS PER SHARE

 Net loss-per-share is computed using the weighted-average number of shares of common stock outstanding.
-The value associated with the beneficial conversion feature of certain preferred stock has been treated as a deemed dividend in the computation of earnings per share (See Note 3 to the Financial Statements as of December 31, 1999.)
+The value associated with the beneficial conversion feature of certain preferred stock has been treated as a deemed dividend in the computation of earnings per share (see Note 6 "Beneficial Conversion Value of 6% Cumulative Convertible Preferred Stock.)
 Common equivalent shares from stock options and warrants are excluded, as their effect is antidilutive.